harripd/H2MMpythonlib/docs/source/OOptimizationTutorial.rst

    The size of the detector list and time list, and of the arrays within must match.
    This is because each data point is a pair of numbers: the index of the detector, and the *absolute* time of the data point.
-   Each array (element of the two lists) is a sequence of data that is to be anlayzed as a separate instance of data that can be represented by the same hidden Markov model.
+   Each array (element of the two lists) is a sequence of data that is to be analyzed as a separate instance of data that can be represented by the same hidden Markov model.
    Therefore the length of `color2` must be the same as the length of `times2` Similarly, the length of the first array in `color2` must be the same as the length of the first array in `times2`.
    The lengths of the second arrays in `color2` and `times2` must also match, and so on.
    There is no need however for the lengths of the first and second arrays in `color2` and `times2` to match, as sequences of data points need not be the same length.

-For the next step, it is important that the nubmer of detectors is known, as this affects the initial model to be used.
+For the next step, it is important that the number of detectors is known, as this affects the initial model to be used.
 In the example loaded above, there are 2 detectors- 0 and 1.

 .. note::

-   Indices must start from 0 and go in integer ascendign order.
+   Indices must start from 0 and go in integer ascending order.
    I.E. if there are 2 detectors, you must use indices 0 and 1.
    Similarly, if there are 3 indices you must use indices 0, 1 and 2.
    And so on.